tenforwardconsulting/subspace/README.md

 * `subspace provision production`

-If you get an error saying you need a vault password file, you should get it out-of-band from .
+If you get an error saying you need a vault password file, you need to get it from somoene on the team (see above).
 You might also need to update `ansible`.

 You'll want to do this for each environment (ie: `subspace provision qa`, etc.).
 Best to start with staging and work your way up.